YSL Records: Culture

 Many popular rap artists own YSL chains, usually given to them by Young Thug.
-Lil Uzi Vert, Drake, Lil Baby, Lil Gotit, and YoungBoy Never Broke Again all have YSL chains.
+Lil Uzi Vert, Drake, Lil Baby, Lil Gotit, Ken Carson, and YoungBoy Never Broke Again all have YSL chains.
 The official YSL Records Instagram page created a large stir after announcing a project titled Slime Language, which ended up being a compilation album by YSL Records.
 A phrase commonly mentioned in songs by YSL affiliates is "SLATT" (Slime Love All The Time).
 The acronym was created by YSL Records founder Young Thug, and was first used back in 2013.
 CEO, Young Thug, also launched the "SPIDER" clothing brand on December 27, 2019, which has been co-signed by YSL affiliates.